Bayesian Nested Latent Class Models for Cause-of-Death Assignment using Verbal Autopsies Across Multiple Domains: Nested latent class models for VA data

 With a training dataset $\TT = \{(\bx_1, y_1), ..., (\bx_n, y_n)\}$, the posterior predictive distribution for the cause of death of a single new data point $(X^{(0)}, Y^{(0)})$ from the same population can be readily computed by

 VAs are most commonly used to determine the CSMF of a target population.
-Consider a target dataset $\TT_0 = \{\bx_1^{(0)}, ..., \bx_n^{(0)}\}$ with unknown cause of death, we assume the same data generating process with target-specific distributions of causes of death and latent classes,
+Consider a target dataset $\TT_0 = \{\bx_1^{(0)}, ..., \bx_{n^{(0)}}^{(0)}\}$ with unknown cause of death, we assume the same data generating process with target-specific distributions of causes of death and latent classes.
+For $i = 1, ..., n^{(0)}$, we let

-For the prior on the target CSMF, we let $\bpi^{(0)} \sim \mbox{Dirichlet}(\alpha^{(0)})$.
+For the prior on the target CSMF, we let $\bpi^{(0)} \sim \mbox{Dirichlet}(\balpha^{(0)})$.
 We consider two different specifications for $p_{\TT_0}(X|Y)$: \begin{enumerate} \item \emph{Constant weights}: The most restrictive parameterization is to assume only \emph{prior shift} exists across the domains.
-That is, we let $p_{\TT_0}(X | Y) = p_{\TT}(X | Y)$, or equivalently, $(\blambda^{(0)}, \theta) \sim p(\blambda, \btheta | \TT)$.
+That is, we let $p_{\TT_0}(X | Y) = p_{\TT}(X | Y)$, or equivalently, $\blambda^{(0)} = \blambda$.

-\item \emph{New weights}: We relax the \emph{prior shift} assumption by allowing the target dataset to have a different composition over the latent classes learned in the training domain.
+\item \emph{New weights}: We may relax the \emph{prior shift} assumption by allowing the target dataset to have a different composition over the latent classes learned in the training domain.
 In other words, we assume $p_{\TT_0}(X | Y, Z) = p_{\TT}(X | Y, Z)$ only.
 The new mixing weights can be estimated with the same prior as in the first stage, i.e.,

 \end{enumerate}